eric-schmidt/demo-resolve-cross-space-refs/README.md

-# Demo - Resolve Cross-Space References
+# Demo - Resolve Contentful Cross-Space References

 This demo showcases how to automatically resolve Contentful cross-space references using the JavaScript client library.